 Paper/Physical Checks and E-Checks

-Any physical check or e-check returned to The Florida State University is assessed a service charge of $25.00, or 5% of the amount of the check, whichever is greater.
-Payment of the returned check and service charge must be made with cash, cashier’s check, money order, or credit card online.
+Any physical check or e-check returned to The Florida State University may be assessed a service charge of $25.00, or 5% of the amount of the check, whichever is greater.
+Payment of the returned check and service charge must be made with cashier’s check, money order, or credit card online.

 Personal checks may not be used for repayment of a returned check item; only certified funds are accepted.
 After the returned item and service charge are paid in full, personal checks will not be accepted on the account for an additional 90 days.
 After the 90 day probation period ends, personal checks may be written again.